Many homeowners turn on their dehumidifier in the summer when the house gets too hot and sticky.

 Dehumidification Benefits

-According to the National Asthma Council, maintaining an ideal indoor humidity prevents your family from asthma, allergy, molds, and dust mites.
+According to the National Asthma Council, maintaining an ideal indoor humidity level prevents complications from asthma, allergies, molds, and dust mites.

 Mite Allergen Reduction